Henryp1997/stream_deck_scripts/README.md

 Scripts for controlling brightness of all monitors via Stream Deck buttons

 # Twinkle Tray
-These scripts rely on Twinkle Tray.
+These scripts rely on Twinkle Tray [(website)](https://twinkletray.com).
 Specifically, they rely on the app's ability to control all monitors at once with the `--All` argument